aws-samples/sagemaker-ssh-helper/README.md

 Once you become familiar with the library, check the [Flow Diagrams](Flow_Diagrams.md) of the common use cases.

-Also make sure you looked at our [Frequently Asked Questions](FAQ.md).
+Make sure you also looked at our [Frequently Asked Questions](FAQ.md) as well as the existing both open and resolved [issues](https://github.com/aws-samples/sagemaker-ssh-helper/issues?q=is%3Aissue), before raising a new issue or question.

 ## Getting started